-Physical Ability: How physically fit are you (and each member of your group)?
-Are you used to hiking in steep mountain terrain with a loaded pack?
+- Evaluate Your Physical Ability: Are you used to hiking in steep mountain terrain with a loaded pack?
+How many miles and what elevation gain can you hike over multiple days?
 Be sure to gear your hike to the least-fit member of the group so that everyone can enjoy the trip.

-Skill Level: A highly skilled person will be able to read a topographic map, orienteer with map and compass, be able to find an appropriate pristine campsite if pre-existing sites are unavailable, properly hang a bear bag, know how to cook over a camp stove, bury human waste properly, and otherwise practice Leave No Trace principles.
+- What is Your Skill Level?: A highly skilled person will be able to read a topographic map, orienteer with map and compass, be able to find an appropriate pristine campsite if pre-existing sites are unavailable, properly hang a bear bag, know how to cook over a camp stove, bury human waste properly, and otherwise practice Leave No Trace principles.

-Terrain and Vegetation: Shenandoah National Park has mostly steep, rocky mountain terrain!
+- Terrain and Vegetation: Shenandoah National Park has mostly steep, rocky, mountain terrain!
 While there are a few short, rolling hikes several miles long, if you go any distance, you'll be climbing and descending mountains.
-Because of the terrain and the vegetation, finding campsites is often challenging.
-On your topographic map you'll think you have found the perfect flat area to camp, but when you get there, there could be a briar patch or a dangerous snag such as a standing dead hemlock or oak.
-Look at your map to find several potential areas to camp and plan to give yourself more time than you think you'll need.
-You will have the best luck in finding amazing campsites if you are skilled in off-trail navigation.
+Finding campsites is often challenging.
+Areas that seem like promising camps on topographic maps could be covered in a briar patch or a dangerous snag such as a standing dead hemlock or oak.
+Identify several potential areas to camp and plan to give yourself more time than you think you'll need.